cooperkernan/csa-on-blockchain/README.md

 * Use smart contracts to keep everything fair for all stakeholders automatically and exactly as agreed-from-beginning without worrying that people will forget or make mistake will forget to follow the rules (remove third-party coordinators/arbitrators)

-* Use smart contracts to incentive good behaviors.
+* Use smart contracts to incentivize good behaviors.
 For example, I would love to see consumers and producers meeting face-to-face so I wrote the contract to make sure they come to a restaurant together every 3 month, having dinning there and let the contract take care of the payment (e.g require restaurant owner/consumer/producer to co-sign the transaction).
 Otherwise the contract will use the money preserved for other purpose and consumer-producer have no benefit from it.

 We can come up with unlimited, creative solutions to strengthen **solidary** and **incentive good habits**.
 It's the most fun of writing the smart contracts I guest.